BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 #### Foldback

 Details about our foldback heating elements are listed in the interactive table below.
 In the table you can toggle the length unit (cm / inch), and the nominal voltage (230V / 240V) of your mains by clicking on the respective property.
 The element length (see figure for a definition) determines the minimum kettle size (Min. kettle ⌀) required for mounting.
 Both foldback elements have a low watt density of $\leq$ 12 W/cm<sup>2</sup>, even at a nominal voltage of 240V.
 Both elements consist of 1 resistor.
 These elements can be connected to 1 and 2-phase outlets, and come with a 1" BSP thread.
-Note: do not forget to buy your element mounting kit to add grounding protection and a safety cover for the electrical wiring.
+Note: our foldback elements come without a locknut or mounting kit.
+For proper installation either of these needs to be bought separately.
+The mounting kit is custom designed and adds ground fault protection to the element while serving as a safety cover for the electrical wiring.

 ![Heating elements-foldback](../images/heat-element-foldback.svg)